 Set out below is the information required by the Rules of Conduct and Client Care for Lawyers of the New Zealand Law Society (“Law Society”).

-We hold professional indemnity insurance that meets or exceeds the minimum standards specified by the Law Society.
+We hold professional indemnity insurance that exceeds the minimum standards specified by the Law Society.
 We will provide you with particulars of the minimum standards upon request.

 The Law Society maintains the Lawyers’ Fidelity Fund for the purpose of providing clients of lawyers with protection against pecuniary loss arising from theft by lawyers.
 The maximum amount payable by the Fidelity Fund by way of compensation to an individual claimant is limited to $100,000.
 Except in certain circumstances specified in the Lawyers and Conveyancers Act 2006, the Fidelity Fund does not cover a client for any loss relating to money that a lawyer is instructed to invest on behalf of the client.

 3 Limitations on extent of our Obligations or Liability

 Any limitations on the extent of our obligations to you or any limitation or exclusion of liability are set out in our letter of engagement.

 We are obliged to comply with all laws applicable to us in all jurisdictions, including (but not limited to):